Save Your Tears: Live performances

 The song's debut live performance occurred during the American Music Awards of 2020 on November 22, 2020, where it was performed alongside the Kenny G remix of "In Your Eyes" in downtown Los Angeles.
 In his performance, the Weeknd sported a bandaged look that continued the narrative of the visuals that he released for After Hours.

 In August 2020, the song was one of the tracks featured on TikTok's virtual concert: The Weeknd Experience.
 It served as the AR livestream's closing track.
 On February 7, 2021, "Save Your Tears" was performed halfway through Tesfaye's performance at the Super Bowl LV halftime show at Raymond James Stadium in Tampa.

-On May 11, 2021, the Weeknd performed at the Brit Awards.
-Decked out in a sailor-style raincoat, the Weeknd crooned "Save Your Tears" in a brightly lit, sparse box as thunder and lightning raged above him.
+On May 11, 2021, the Weeknd performed "Save Your Tears" at the Brit Awards, wearing a sailor-style raincoat, and "crooning" the song in a brightly lit, sparse box as thunder and lightning raged above him.
 Toward the end of the song, he wandered out of the box to finish singing in the rain.